DCC-EX/dcc-ex.github.io/docs/about/contributing/website/basic-rst.md

-You can hide notes or searchable placeholders by putting placing the text on a line with a space above and below and preceding it with two period and a space, for example `..
-This is a hidden comment`.
+You can hide notes or searchable placeholders by putting placing the text on a line with a space above and below and preceding it with two period and a space, for example `

-:::: note
-::: title
+:!!! note "::: title
-Note
+Note"
 :::

 Remember to perform a